From gold to hard-hit Brazilian real, hedge funds place their bets

 He and partner Jonathan Half believe Altice is overpaying for its acquisitions, they are sceptical of its margin targets and believe its cost-cutting targets are unrealistic.
 They declined to comment on their trading position, if any, in Altice.

-UK hedge fund Lansdowne Partners Chairman Stuart Roden said he favours German real estate, Disney, Nike and Lloyds Banking Group - companies in which Lansdowne has long positions.
+UK hedge fund Lansdowne Partners Chairman Stuart Roden said he favors German real estate, Disney (DIS.N), Nike (NKE.N) and Lloyds Banking Group (LLOY.L) - companies in which Lansdowne has long positions.

-Goldman Sachs Investment Partners co-head Raanan Agus touted another bank, Royal Bank of Scotland, which is shrinking to focus on the UK.
+Goldman Sachs Investment Partners co-head Raanan Agus touted another bank, Royal Bank of Scotland (RBS.L), which is shrinking to focus on the UK.
 He believes the shares could nearly double within three years.

 Reporting by Tova Cohen and Steven Scheer; Editing by Elaine Hardcastle